sap-tutorials/sap-build-apps/tutorials/codejam-events-process-6/codejam-events-process-6.md

 ### Trigger process (manually)
 Now we want to trigger the process.

-But we are going to do it manually without creating a business partner and then an event to trigger the process – we will postpone our gratification do that in the next tutorial, so be patient.
+But for this tutorial, we are going to do it manually from within the administration tools, without creating a business partner nor generating an event to trigger the process.
+Using a real event to trigger the process will wait until the next tutorial.

 1. On the main SAP Build page, select **Control Tower**.